How to Take Care of A Puppy

 In addition to intestinal parasites such as hookworms and roundworms, puppies are also vulnerable to picking up whipworms and tapeworms - and more seriously - heartworms.
 Roundworm, hookworm, and whipworm infestations are easily prevented by once-monthly medication, which is also an excellent medication for prevention of infections with heartworms.
 Heartworm disease is frequently fatal and yet highly preventable; therefore we often prescribe heartworm prevention during one of your puppy's first visits and recommend continuing it throughout his or her entire life.

-The most common external parasites we encounter are fleas and.
+The most common external parasites we encounter are fleas and ticks.
 We have a variety of flea and tick control products available that are effective and safe depending on your puppy's age.
-Revolution, Advantix, and Frontline are three excellent products used to kill fleas and ticks on both puppies and adult dogs.
+We carry Frontline, Bravecto, and Nexgard.
+All three are excellent products used to kill fleas and ticks on both puppies and adult dogs.
+We also carry Revolution heartworm prevention, which also controls fleas.
 Flea control can be a very complicated process, so please feel free to ask any questions you have about the variety of flea and tick control options available.

 Spaying / Neutering